 “Deep down I’m still an environmental lawyer who wants citizens to be heard”

-PhD candidate Anna Berti Suman investigates the use of citizen sensing in environmental law and governance.
-But she also aims to design a toolkit to support citizens and policy makers using environmental data gathered by citizens.
-In Japan she conducted a field study into her ultimate case: citizens who measure nuclear radiation since the 2011 Fukushima disaster.
+Anna Berti Suman conducted a field study in Japan, to interview citizens who have been measuring nuclear radiation since the 2011 Fukushima disaster, and ran into some unexpected challenges.
+The Tilburg University PhD candidate investigates the use of citizen sensing in environmental law and governance.
+And she aims to design a toolkit to support citizens and policy makers using environmental data gathered by citizens.

 “The people who are most exposed to environmental crimes and disasters are often the least included in in official environmental decision-making processes.
 When I was an environmental lawyer in Ecuador I was struck personally by the fact that people had been exposed to oil contamination for a long time without even knowing the extent and actual impact of the pollution on their health.
 With sensor technology, such as air quality-monitoring apps for mobile phones, affected people may avoid that.
 A way for the Ecuadorian victims’ to be in control and ground their legal claims against Chevron with evidence was to monitor the oil spill by means of drones."

 "As an environmental lawyer I was triggered by how communities perceive environmental law and risk governance affecting their own health, especially when they are exposed to a crime or disaster and do not trust the law or the government.
 In my PhD research I focus on the so-called practice of ‘citizen sensing’ which is the use by citizens of sensor technology to measure environmental health risks, in a conflict situation between citizens and the government.
 Under which conditions do governments accept to include citizens’ data in environmental policy and decision-making in such a situation of distrust?
 Communities can use data to be heard and governments may actually benefit from access to better or missing data.
 In my view, staying in conflict constitutes a missed opportunity for a solution."